viamrobotics/docs/docs/components/board/jetson.md

 {{% alert title="CAUTION: Use 3.3V inputs and outputs" color="caution" %}}

 The GPIO pins on Jetson boards are rated 3.3V signals.
 5V signals from encoders and sensors can cause damage to a pin.
 We recommend selecting hardware that can operate 3.3V signals or lower.
-For details, see pages 1-3 of the [Jetson Nano Developer Kit 40-Pin Expansion Header GPIO Usage Considerations Applications Note](https://developer.nvidia.com/jetson-nano-developer-kit-40-pin-expansion-header-gpio-usage-considerations-applications-note).
+For details, see your boards specification.
+For the Jetson Nano, see pages 1-3 of the [Jetson Nano Developer Kit 40-Pin Expansion Header GPIO Usage Considerations Applications Note](https://developer.nvidia.com/jetson-nano-developer-kit-40-pin-expansion-header-gpio-usage-considerations-applications-note).

 {{% /alert %}}